- What you are looking for woodworking chisels?

 You will need a sharpening kit to keep your best wood chisels in top condition.
 The kit below comes with a double-sided whetstone and a handy bamboo base to keep the stone steady for your steel alloy or chrome vanadium steel woodworking chisels.

-You also get a helpful angle guide and an instruction manual.
-There is also an e-book that provides a wealth of sharpening tips and tricks that you will find useful regardless of your level of experience.
+You get a helpful angle guide and an instruction manual.
+There is an e-book that provides a wealth of sharpening tips and tricks that you will find useful regardless of your level of experience.

 For major wear and tear on your wool chisels, you can use a table grinder.